Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 When the road bends to a hard right, it comes to this T-intersection, below, where you turn left to join the CM1183 and the official route from town.

-In barely another kilometer, the M572 took us into the town of São Caetano, at 5.8 kilometers into the day.
+In barely another kilometer, the M572 took us into the town of São Caetano, after 5.7 kilometers into the day.
 The day was still very quiet along this route.
 It made for a lovely and meditative walk.

-When walking through São Caetano, a friendly statue hails to you, reminding you that indeed, you are on a pilgrimage.
+Soon after arriving in São Caetano, you will turn right into the Largo de São Caetano, town square, where a friendly statue hails to you, below, reminding you that indeed, you are on a pilgrimage.

-There is a private albergue that you will walk past in town, the Casa São Caetano, if you wish to end here.
+A few meters past the statue you will walk past the private albergue, the Casa São Caetano, if you wish to end here.

-After waking out of town, the Rua Direita turns into the road that walks through the amazing and crumbling Quinta da Cardiga.
+After turning left onto the Rua Direita, and walking out of town, this road takes you through the amazing and crumbling Quinta da Cardiga.
 Here is the Camino approaching this marvelous old estate.

-At the end of the road, above, the sign in the photo below, announces your arrival at the Quinta at 6.5 kilometers total.
+At the end of the road, above, the sign in the photo below, announces your arrival at the Quinta after 6.5 kilometers total.

 The sheltered tree-lined street takes the pilgrimage traveler directly into the heart of the old estate.
 The Quinta feels more like a town, than an estate!
 It's operations must have been enormous.
 I was in awe as I passed through.
 I could find no great reference for information on this romantic place, except for this from waymarking.com.
 Interesting that it was originally established as a grant to the Knights Templar by the first king of Portugal in 1160.